A True Culinary Artisan

 What is Bobby Chinn’s favourite meal to eat and favourite meal to cook?

-I don’t have a favourite.
-Neither a favourite dish to cook nor a favourite meal to eat.
+I don’t have any favourites, neither a favourite dish to cook nor a favourite meal to eat.
 It all depends on my mood, and my mood is always changing, so I have too many favourites.

 How do you see the food scene changing in the Middle East?